zay229-arch/homework-2/README.md

 - static - build a static library `libhashset.a`, put it in `build/lib/release`.
 Put object files in `build/objects`
 - shared - build a shared library `libhashset.so`, put it in `build/lib/release`.
 Put object files in `build/objects`
 - debug - build a shared library with debug symbols, put it in `build/lib/debug`.
 Put object files in `build/objects`
-- clean - remove all build artifacts.
+- clean - remove all build artifacts by removing the build directory.
 - install - move the shared library to `/usr/lib`
+- test - compile tsts/test.cpp and run it.
+Put the tests executable in `build/bin`.
+Put object files in `build/objects`

 ## Code Demo and Explanation